Eduzc07/machinelearning/5_Midterm_StylexAI/README.md

 Simple Web app using Style Transfer and has been deployed using Google Cloud and can be tested here in [StylexAI](https://stylexai.appspot.com/).

 This is in Beta version, it runs Ok in local host but have some troubles in Google Clouds.
+With free version can process images, but with pay-access can download the result.

 ## Homework features
 - Machine learning in [Style Transfer](https://towardsdatascience.com/style-transfer-styling-images-with-convolutional-neural-networks-7d215b58f461)
 - User login/signup functionality using [Flaskex](https://github.com/anfederico/Flaskex)
 - Payment service using paypal

-With free version can process image.
-The pay-access allow to download the result.

 ## Features
 - Encrypted user authorizaton